 GOOD SPORTSMANSHIP is expected of all participants – players, coaches, parents, and families.
 Coaches and team managers are responsible for the conduct of their players, parents and other spectators.
 Sportsmanship is one of the criteria used to determine teams advancing.
 Foul or abusive language will not be allowed.
 Players breaking this rule will be ejected from the game without warning.

 Any player, coach, assistant coach or registered team official who is sent off or expelled will automatically be suspended for their next game.
 The send-off report will be forwarded to the Tournament Director and Tournament Disciplinary Committee.
 The Tournament Disciplinary Committee will decide the length of the suspension, up to and including the duration of Tournament.
 Prior to your next match, the main contact person listed for your Team should contact a Tournament Disciplinary Committee Representative, who will inform you of the determined Length of Suspension.

 Violent Conduct and other unusual situations normally result in suspension for the duration of the Tournament.
 In such cases, The Tournament Disciplinary Committee, at their discretion, will decide whether to report the event to your State Association, Region, League of Registration, Club, or the California North Referee Association for consideration of an additional sanction.

-Soccer By The Bay has behavior expectations of the participant players, coaches, managers, referees, and visitors in accordance with the Consortium member clubs' adherence to the Positive Coaching Alliance's "Honor The Game" philosophy.
+Soccer By The Bay has behaviour expectations of the participant players, coaches, managers, referees, and visitors in accordance with the Consortium member clubs' adherence to the Positive Coaching Alliance's "Honor The Game" philosophy.

 It is expected that all participant players, coaches, managers, referees and visitors treat each other with respect and dignity.
 Playing by the rules isn't just for athletes on the field.
-All Soccer by the Bay tournament participant teams, their staffs and spectators are expected to demonstrate sportsmanship and positive behavior before, during and after games.
+All Soccer by the Bay tournament participant teams, their staffs and spectators are expected to demonstrate sportsmanship and positive behaviour before, during and after games.

-Soccer By The Bay will maintain a very low tolerance towards negative behavior by anyone.
+Soccer By The Bay will maintain a very low tolerance towards negative behaviour by anyone.

 It is expected that visitors to the tournament will: